TATE COUNTY COURT HOUSE

 Tate County is part of Mississippi's 17th Circuit Court District.
 Also included in the district are Desoto, Panola, Tallahatchie, and Yalobusha counties.
 Circuit Court has original jurisdiction over all civil and criminal matters not vested exclusively in another court.
 The Circuit Court tries felony criminal cases and civil cases involving amounts of $200,000 and above.
 If you have any questions, please contact Eddie Hadskey, Circuit Court Clerk, at (662) 562-5211

 Hon.
 Smith Murphey,V

-The District Attorney is responsible for the prosecution of criminal cases in the 17th district.
+The District Attorney, John Champion, is responsible for the prosecution of criminal cases in the 17th district.
 Each county has an Assistant District Attorney assigned.
 The Assistant District Attorney for Tate County is Rhonda Amis.
 She can be reached at (662) 563-6636.